websockets-rs/rust-websocket/README.md

 Rust-WebSocket
 ==============

 Rust-WebSocket is a WebSocket ([RFC6455](http://datatracker.ietf.org/doc/rfc6455/)) library written in Rust.
-This is a fork.
+This is a fork (forked because of upstream inactivity).

 Rust-WebSocket provides a framework for dealing with WebSocket connections (both clients and servers).
 The library is currently in an experimental state, but provides functionality for both normal and secure WebSockets, a message level API supporting fragmentation, a data frame level API, and the ability to extend and customize behaviour.